NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script chmages executive permissions fro only subdirectories in current directory for all users
+this script creates a directory with specific permissions